markus456/lisp/README.md

 - `print`: Prints the arguments to stdout after evaluating them.

+- `write-char`: Writes the input to stdout as unsigned bytes.

+- `rand`: Return a "random" number.
+This uses the C `rand()` function seeded to the current time so it's not a very reliable source of randomness.

 - `load`: Loads a lisp program from a file.
 Useful for loading libraries.
-File

-- names that have spaces in them cannot be loaded.
+File names that have spaces in them cannot be loaded.

 - `exit`: Exits the program immediately.